blocto/fcl-swift/README.md

 - [User signature](#User-Signatures): provide specific message for user to sign and generate one or more signatures.

+### Verifying User Signatures

+What makes message signatures more interesting is that we can use Flow blockchain to verify the signatures.
+Cadence has a built-in function called verify that will verify a signature against a Flow account given the account address.

+FCL includes a utility function, verifyUserSignatures, for verifying one or more signatures against an account's public key on the Flow blockchain.

+You can use both in tandem to prove a user is in control of a private key or keys.
+This enables cryptographically-secure login flow using a message-signing-based authentication mechanism with a user’s public address as their identifier.

 To verify above ownership, there are two utility functions define accordingly in [AppUtilities](https://github.com/portto/fcl-swift/blob/main/Sources/FCL-SDK/AppUtilities/AppUtilities.swift).

 ---